takyo101/lantern-android/README.md

 git checkout -b experimental/lantern-android remotes/origin/experimental/lantern-android
 ```

-This is only a temporary hack while we wait for the required changes to hit
+Please note this is only a temporary hack while we wait for the required
-upstream.
+changes to hit upstream.

 ## Building the Android library